Bond Clothing Stores: Buffalo, New York

 Bond Stores operated at least two locations in the Buffalo, New York area.
 In 1940, they took over the Givens, Inc. women's and children's apparel store at 452-54 Main Street in downtown Buffalo.
 A suburban location opened in 1962, at the new Boulevard Mall.

 Dallas, Texas

-Two Bond Stores were located at 1500 Main Street (Southwestern Life Insurance Building) and 1530 Main Street, now The Joule Hotel.
-Also in the 1960's - 1970's, there was a Bond Store in North Park Mall, 8687 N US 75-Central Expressway.
+Bond Stores were located at 1500 Main Street (Southwestern Life Insurance Building) and 1530 Main Street, now The Joule Hotel.
+In the 1960s and 1970s, a third store was in NorthPark Center at 8687 North Central Expressway (US 75).